chalermkried/cra-template/README.md

 ## Template Structure

+- [Volta](https://docs.volta.sh/guide/) is supported and recommended for Node version management.
 - Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 And the built app powered by [Preact](https://preactjs.com/) with help of [CRACO](https://github.com/gsoft-inc/craco).
 - Linting configuration based on [Create Exposed App](https://github.com/iamturns/create-exposed-app).
 - Editor - VSCode with format on save by [Prettier](https://prettier.io/) + fix all with [Eslint](https://eslint.org/).